augmented-human-lab/drone-buddy-library/docs-sphinx/tello_navigation_installation_guide.rst

 Tello Waypoint Navigation
 ==========================

-The Tello Waypoint Navigation provides waypoint-based navigation for DJI Tello drones with waypoint mapping, interactive navigation, direct waypoint navigation, sequential waypoint navigation and 360-degree surrounding scan capabilities.
+The Tello Waypoint Navigation provides waypoint-based navigation for DJI Tello drones with waypoint mapping, interactive navigation, direct waypoint navigation, sequential waypoint navigation and 360-degree surrounding scan as its main capabilities.
+Its basic capabilities include returning the drone instance that is currently in use by the Navigation Engine, drone take off and drone landing.

 Installation
 -------------